QHST Guidance Counselors

 New York State Regents Exam

 Regents exams measure student achievement in high school-level courses.
 In order to graduate from high school, students must pass five Regents exams in the following subject areas: English Language Arts, a math, a science, social studies, and any additional Regents exam or another option approved by the State.
-Student may also earn an Advanced Regents diploma if they pass certain additional Regents exams in math and science, as well as any NYC Language Other Than English exam.
+Student may also earn an Advanced Regents diploma if they pass certain additional Regents exams in math and science, as well as the World language exam.

 New York State offers Regents exams in the following subject areas: